 Fort Williams Park and the Portland Head Lighthouse

 Fort Williams Park is a ten-minute, southeast drive from downtown Portland.
-The park offers a long list of activities to enjoy a beautiful afternoon along the coast.
+The park offers a long list of activities to enjoy a beautiful afternoon along the coast of Cape Elizabeth.
 Trails lead to the ruins of Fort Williams and with 90 acres of outdoor space, it is the perfect location for a picnic of lobster rolls, a scenic bike ride or for taking your dog on a walk.
-Although the lighthouse is closed, the nearby museum provides a great overview of the lighthouse and its history.
+The Portland Head Light was built by order of George Washington in 1791 and is closed to visitors.
+The nearby museum provides a great overview of the lighthouse and its history.
 The Goddard House, completed in 1868 is another beautiful location at the park to explore.

-During my stroll along the coast, I noticed a sign that read, “Annie C. Maguire shipwrecked here Christmas Eve 1886”.
-The Annie Maguire was a large, three-masted British barque ship that shipwrecked along the shores near Portland Head Lighthouse.
-All thirteen passengers arrived safely with the help from the lighthouse keeper and his son.
-A large painted rock memorializes the event.
+Strolling along the rugged coastline, a sign dating over 100 years was painted into the rock announcing, “Annie C. Maguire shipwrecked here Christmas Eve 1886”.
+The Annie Maguire was a large, three-masted British barque ship that run aground along the shores near Portland Head Lighthouse.
+With the help from the lighthouse keeper and his son, all thirteen passengers arrived safely.

 The Goddard Mansion, built for lumber magnate John Goddard, was completed in 1858.
 Designed by architect Charles A. Alexander, the Italianate-style villa sits atop of a hill with spectacular views of Casco Bay and the lighthouse. the Goddard family lived in the two-storied manor with a basement until his death in 1870.
 Three years later, the Army purchased land near the lighthouse and began building Fort Williams and by 1898 they acquired an additional 75 acres to include the home, converting it into military housing.
 Today, only the exterior structure remains and due to potential safety issues, it is not open to the public.